nicolsc/sigfox-callback-demo/README.md

 This is a [Node.js](http://nodejs.org) + [hapi](https://hapijs.com) application, with three routes:

-* GET / to display the dashboard
+* `GET /` to display the dashboard
-* POST /uplink to log an uplink callback
+* `POST /uplink` to log an uplink callback
-* [⚠️ WIP] `POST /downlink` to log a downlink request, and send a reply back to the device
+* `POST /downlink` to log a downlink request, and send a reply back to the device

 ### Installation